It’s a new year and a great time to clear some clutter out of your house.

 15. Paid paper bills and receipts from your purse

 Woohoo!
-Congrats for taking your first steps towards a clutter-free home.
+Congrats on taking your first steps towards a clutter-free home.